gordofreemo/Scrabble/readme.md

 algorithm <br>
 <br>
-Need to make the "dictionary" class, which will be able to check whether a word is valid or just add that functionality to the TrieNode class, will remove the need to have both the AI and the Board to have functionality that checks if a word is valid.
+Need to make the "dictionary" class, which will be able to check whether a word is valid or just add that functionality to the scrabble.TrieNode class, will remove the need to have both the AI and the scrabble.Board to have functionality that checks if a word is valid.

 In the tiles - null represents out of bounds or "tile does not exist"